 Sec.
 541.1 Terms used in regulations.
-Act means the Fair Labor Standards Act of 1938. as amended. [[Administrator means the Administrator of the Wage and Hour Division.
-United States Department of Labor.
-The Secretary of Labor has delegated to the Administrator the functions vested in the Secretary under sections 13(a)(1) and 13(a)(17) of the Fair Labor Standards Act.]]
+Act means the Fair Labor Standards Act of 1938, as amended. [[Administrator means the Administrator of the Wage and Hour Division, United States Department of Labor.
+The Secretary of Labor has delegated to the Administrator the functions vested in the Secretary under sections 13(a)(1) and 13(a)(17) of the Fair Labor

+Standards Act.]]
 CAA means Congressional Accountability Act of 1995, as amended.
 Office means the Office of Compliance.
-Employee means a "covered employee" as defined in section 101(3) through (8) of the CAA, 2 U.S.C.
+Employee means a "covered employee" as defined in section 101 (3) through (8) of the CAA, 2 U.S.C.
 1301(3) through (8), but not an "intern" as defined in section 203(a)(2) of the CAA, 2 U.S.C.
-1313(a)(2).
-Employer, company, business, or enterprise each mean an "employing office" as defined in section 101(9) of the CAA, 2 U.S.C.
+1313(a)(2), and in section 501.102(h) of the FLSA implementing regulations of the Office of Compliance.
+Employer, company, business, enterprise, or public agency each mean an "employing office" as defined in section 101(9) of the CAA, 2 U.S.C.
 1301(9).
+Senior executive includes but is not limited to a Member of the House of Representatives or a Senator

 Sec.
 541.2 Job titles insufficient.
 A job title alone is insufficient to establish the exempt status of an employee.
-The exempt or nonexempt status of any particular employee must be determined on the basis of whether the employee's salary and duties meet the requirements of the regulations in this part
+The exempt or nonexempt status of any particular employee must be determined on the basis of whether the employee's salary and duties meet the requirements of the regulations in this part.

 Sec.
-541.3 Scope of the section 13(a)(1) ex-
+541.3 Scope of the section 13(a)(1) exemptions.